alperkaya0/tom-case-study/README.md

 This is the base url where you can access it directly from clearnet, http://16.171.2.137:8080/v1/shopping-carts

 # Test Driven Development
 The project is written as it can be tested.
 ShoppingCartServiceTest and ShoppingCartControllerIT are test classes.
-Mockite is used in this project.
+Mockito is used in this project.
 Unit tests are written with JUnit and Mockito, Integration tests are written with MockMVC and Mockito. <br>

 51 Unit tests are passed. <br>
 - getItemsOfShoppingCartById()